Reading to toddlers is crucial for language development. However, there is a right and a wrong way to do it.

 Check out our favorite baby books.

-If you don't already have a nice collection, pick up some books for toddlers here, at the library, garage sales, or book stores (if you can find one!).
+If you don't already have a nice collection, pick up books for toddlers here, at the library, garage sales, or book stores.